LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 a
 ```

-What’s happened is that we have changed `a` by changing `b`.
+What has happened is that we have changed `a` by changing `b`.

 The name `b` is bound to `a` and becomes just another reference to the
 array (the Python assignment model is described in more detail [later in the course](https://python-programming.quantecon.org/python_advanced_features.html)).

 Hence, it has equal rights to make changes to that array.

-This is in fact the most sensible default behavior!
+This is in fact the most sensible default behaviour!

 It means that we pass around only pointers to data, rather than making copies.